kclick91/Swiss-Army-Knife-Learning-Interface/README.md

 # Swiss-Army-Knife-Learning-Interface
-Computer-Human Interface based on the swiss army knife mental model.
+Interface based on the swiss army knife mental model.